Program and Scholarship Overview

 Yes, you can restrict your scholarship to support either Mountain School or Youth Leadership Adventures if you choose.

 Do I have any say in who gets the scholarship?

-IRS regulations prevent donors from being directly involved in choosing the student or school that receives their scholarship money.
-If you wish to support a particular student or school, we will help facilitate your gift; however, it will not qualify as a tax-deductible contribution to a 501(c)3 organization.
+IRS regulations prevent donors from being directly involved in the selection of the student or school that receives their scholarship money.
+If you wish to support a particular student or school, we will help facilitate your gift; however, it may not qualify as a tax-deductible contribution

 If I create an endowed scholarship, how is my money invested?

-The Finance Committee of the Institute’s Board of Directors oversees all investments guided by the Board’s investment policies.
-BNY Mellon manages our investments.
+The Finance Committee of the Institute’s Board of Directors oversees all investment activities, which are guided by the Board’s investment policies.
+BNY Mellon provides management of our investments.
 Please contact us if you would like to see a copy of our investment policies or discuss this in more detail.

 How much of the endowment is spent for scholarships each year?

 Your endowment gift will be invested so that the Institute can annually distribute scholarships from the earnings on the fund based on board approved spending policies (typically 4% of the average market value of the fund over the trailing 36 months).
 These funds are spent in the following year.
 This process ensures that the endowment fund corpus will live in perpetuity, given yearly fluctuations in market activity.